 If you’re into more than just shoes, turn to the goddess Nike.
 To the ancient Greeks she personified victory; the ancient Romans called her Victoria.
 In classical art, Winged Victory flew around rewarding battlefield champions with glory and fame by crowing them with a laurel wreath.
 In legend she was also friends with Athena, protectress of Athens.
 And as one of the most commonly depicted deities on Greek coins, Nike was a true badass of antiquity.

 If you lean toward music, arts, wisdom and nature then Saraswati is your goddess.
 She was first mentioned in the Rigveda, written more than 3,000 years ago, and remains one of the most revered goddesses in modern Hindu traditions across India and South Asia.
 Saraswati’s many arms are thought to represent her abilities within multiple dimensions of reality.
-She’s part of a holy trinity in Vedic scriptures, along with goddesses Lakshmi and Parvati (the three of them then join up with their male counterparts to helps one another in the creation, maintenance and destruction of the Universe).
+She’s part of a holy trinity in Vedic scriptures, along with goddesses Lakshmi and Parvati (the three of them then join up with their male counterparts to help one another in the creation, maintenance and destruction of the Universe).

 Best selfie spot: Near her enormous statue on the banks of the Godavari River in Telangana, India

-Be honest: If you consider yourself a “cat lady,” the Freyja is likely your goddess.
+If you consider yourself a “cat lady,” the Freyja is likely your goddess.
 She’s often depicted riding through the cosmos in a chariot pulled by cats, which made her a true legend in Norse mythology.
 (Even her tears, it’s believed, turn to gold.)
 Early Scandinavians invoked her name when thinking about love, sex, beauty, fertility, wealth or magic—among other things.
 And so many places throughout Sweden and Norway are named for her, one wonders if she’s still active and thriving within those realms.

 Best selfie spot: Beneath a towering statue of Freyja holding her alter-ego falcon on Djurgårdsbron Bridge in Stockholm, Sweden